 Bandages Some people’s skin may be sensitive/react to the bandage’s adhesive.
 This may look like a red line surrounding the outside perimeter of the bandage, or in severe cases welting.
 Most people don’t have any reaction.
 If you do find you are becoming sensitive to it, please carefully remove the bandage sooner than later.
 (Even if it is before the recommended minimum 24-hour mark.)

 How long do I leave the bandage on?
-It is crucial to leave the bandage on for a minimum of 24 hours.
-Leave it on for up to 3-5 days.
+Leave the bandage on for a minimum of 24 hours, up to a maximum of 3 days.
 During this time, it is normal to see a small build-up of fluid under the bandage.
-This is a mix of plasma, and excess ink.
+This is a mix of plasma and excess ink.
 Don’t worry it is not your tattoo coming off.

-Helps with tattoo itching · Prevent tattoo cracking · Prevent tattoo cracking · Assist with tattoo peeling issues · Keep the skin hydrated and healthy · Assist with tattoo flaking and scabbing · Prevent the area from becoming too dry Promoting new skin cells · Faster healing.
+Helps with tattoo itching · Helps tattoo cracking · Assists with tattoo peeling issues · Keeps the skin hydrated and healthy · Assists with tattoo flaking and scabbing · Helps the area from becoming too dry · Promotes new skin cells · Faster healing.

 Healing time!
-Tattoos take several months to fully heal with the first 3 weeks being the most important, and the first 24 hours being the most crucial.
-For the full three weeks of healing use non-scented soap once to twice a day on the tattooed area.
+Tattoos take several months to fully heal with the first 3 weeks/month being the most important, and the first 24 hours being the most crucial.
+For the full three weeks of healing use mild, non-abrasive, non-scented soap as mentioned above, 1-2x a day on the tattooed area.
 The most important part of tattoo aftercare is keeping the area clean and dry.
-During the three-week time avoid -
+AVOID the following for the first three weeks/month of your tattoo healing

 REMEMBER Your tattoo is an open wound.
 Keep it clean, and moisturized, allow it to dry, and let it breathe.
 Do not itch, pick, rub, or scratch it.
 Your tattoo is an investment, take care of it!